mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 In addition to the endpoints described in the [Authentication Flow](#endpoints) section, here are described the ones that expose all the functionalities of Fast Data Runtime Management system, both the frontend and backend components.
-The backend endpoints must be protected by Rönd with the appropriate [policies](#policies), as it is described in the table below.
+The backend endpoints must be protected by Rönd with the appropriate [policies](#policies), as described in the table below.

 Please notice that in case the policies were configured in [Control Plane settings](#control-plane), then no manual route needs to be added in the _Authorization Management_ section, since they are inferred from the OpenAPI Specification exposed by the service itself.